Stop Receiving Mail Addressed to a Deceased Person

 - If the estate is still open, contact the Deceased Do Not Contact website.
 Enter your loved one's information.
 According to the website, the amount of mail received as a result of commercial marketing lists -- in other words, junk mail -- should decrease in about three months.

 - For mail that is not technically junk mail, contact the organizations and senders directly to inform them of the individual's death.
 This type of mail might include solicitations from charities to which the deceased person previously made donations.

 - You can also use the good, old-fashioned method of simply returning the mail to its sender.
 Just write "deceased" and "return to sender" on the envelope and put it back in the mail.

-In case you're wondering, yes, you can open the decedent's mail after his death if you have been sharing a mailing address.
+In case you're wondering, yes, you can open the decedent's mail after his/her death if you have been sharing a mailing address.

 The Decedent's Financial Obligations

 You should not have to worry about receiving ongoing bills for credit cards or other statements regarding the deceased's financial obligations.
 His/her debts should all be settled through the probate process.
 Surviving relatives and beneficiaries are not personally responsible for satisfying the debts of a decedent.
 And you certainly have no liability if you're involved in the estate for some other reason, such as because you purchased the decedent's real estate.